KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Typo: Found 'Magic Mirror' in file `MMM-FF-multigeiger.js`: Replace it with `MagicMirror²`.
 2. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `dataFetcher.js`: Replace it with `MagicMirror²`.
+4. Recommendation: Found 'axios' in file `dataFetcher.js`: Replace it with built-in fetch.
-4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
-5. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+6. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+7. Recommendation: Found 'axios' in file `package.json`: Replace it with built-in fetch.
-6. Typo: Found 'Magic Mirror' in file `MMM-FF-multigeiger-charts.scss`: Replace it with `MagicMirror²`.
+8. Typo: Found 'Magic Mirror' in file `MMM-FF-multigeiger-charts.scss`: Replace it with `MagicMirror²`.
-7. Typo: Found 'Magic Mirror' in file `MMM-FF-multigeiger-list-horizontal.css`: Replace it with `MagicMirror²`.
+9. Typo: Found 'Magic Mirror' in file `MMM-FF-multigeiger-list-horizontal.css`: Replace it with `MagicMirror²`.
-8. Typo: Found 'Magic Mirror' in file `MMM-FF-multigeiger-list-horizontal.scss`: Replace it with `MagicMirror²`.
+10. Typo: Found 'Magic Mirror' in file `MMM-FF-multigeiger-list-horizontal.scss`: Replace it with `MagicMirror²`.
-9. Typo: Found 'Magic Mirror' in file `MMM-FF-multigeiger-list-vertical.css`: Replace it with `MagicMirror²`.
+11. Typo: Found 'Magic Mirror' in file `MMM-FF-multigeiger-list-vertical.css`: Replace it with `MagicMirror²`.
-10. Typo: Found 'Magic Mirror' in file `MMM-FF-multigeiger-list-vertical.scss`: Replace it with `MagicMirror²`.
+12. Typo: Found 'Magic Mirror' in file `MMM-FF-multigeiger-list-vertical.scss`: Replace it with `MagicMirror²`.
-11. Typo: Found 'Magic Mirror' in file `MMM-FF-multigeiger.css`: Replace it with `MagicMirror²`.
+13. Typo: Found 'Magic Mirror' in file `MMM-FF-multigeiger.css`: Replace it with `MagicMirror²`.
-12. Typo: Found 'Magic Mirror' in file `MMM-FF-multigeiger.scss`: Replace it with `MagicMirror²`.
+14. Typo: Found 'Magic Mirror' in file `MMM-FF-multigeiger.scss`: Replace it with `MagicMirror²`.

 ## [MMM-FF-process-stats by shin10](https://github.com/shin10/MMM-FF-process-stats)